-On Thursday, November 18, 2010, Zac Rosenberg, CCLS Consultant, had the opportunity to participate in the SEC’s 29th Annual Small Business Forum on Capital Formation.
+On Thursday, November 18, 2010, Core Compliance had the opportunity to participate in the SEC’s 29th Annual Small Business Forum on Capital Formation.
 The event is designed to give members of the small business community and their advocates the opportunity to provide input and develop recommendations for federal agencies, Congress, and the private sector to improve small business capital formation in the U.S. Much of this year’s discussion focused around the provisions of the Dodd-Frank Act and mandated rulemaking called for thereunder.

-Another focus point was the changes to the definition to accredited investor, which Dodd-Frank amended by excluding the value of the person’s primary residence from the calculation of net worth.
+Another focus point was the changes to the definition of accredited investor, which Dodd-Frank amended by excluding the value of the person’s primary residence from the calculation of net worth.
 The Act also requires the SEC to adjust and modify the definition over time in light of inflation and the economy.
-The discussion at the forum reflected tension between the growing interest and desire for more Americans to invest in private placements and the apparent legislative and regulatory intent to make such investments more restrictive.
+The discussion at the forum reflected the tension between the growing interest and desire for more Americans to invest in private placements and the apparent legislative and regulatory intent to make such investments more restrictive.
 Forum recommendations will be finalized and prioritized in the coming weeks and a formal report will be released thereafter, which may be considered by the SEC as part of their rulemaking process.
-If you have any questions about the recent Forum, please contact us at 619-278-0020.
+If you have any questions about the recent Forum, contact us at 619-278-0020 to schedule your consultation.